Skip to main content

 The applied structural drying market in Michigan

 Michigan's high humidity off Lakes Michigan, Huron, Erie, and Superior makes proper structural drying essential to prevent secondary mold damage after any water loss.
-The state's many older homes with finished basements and porous masonry trap moisture, so trained ASD technicians are in steady demand from restoration firms in Metro Detroit, Grand Rapids, and beyond.
+The state's many older homes with finished basements and porous masonry trap moisture, so trained structural drying technicians are in steady demand from restoration firms in Metro Detroit, Grand Rapids, and beyond.

 Earning potential